I didn’t know her. But I knew her story.

 Her solution to this problem?

-That one simple act speaks volumes to me about the love and devotion that this young mother had for her two little children.
+That one simple act speaks volumes to me about the love and devotion this young mother had for her two little children.

-How many times have you sped through the bedtime routine with your children?
+How many times have you sped through the bedtime routine with your kids?
 How many times have you dreaded brushing teeth and putting pajamas on squirming (and sometimes uncooperative) bodies?
 How many times have you purposefully whipped through a short storybook and given quick kisses on foreheads just before turning out the lights?
-How many times have you dreaded the process and hurried through it, as a result?
+How many times have you dreaded the process and hurried through it as a result?
 How many times have you just tried to survive through it rather than soak it in?

-Remember that she wanted so badly to be able to continue to put her children to bed each night, but she is no longer here to do it.
+Remember that she wanted so badly to be able to continue to put her children to bed each night, but is no longer here to do it.

 Remember that, even when she couldn’t walk up the stairs to get to her children’s bedrooms, she crawled.